umarhassan-mitodl/21h.343j-spring-2016/content/pages/calendar.md

 ---
 At our first meeting, the instructors will divide the students into two groups, Group A and Group B.

-In most weeks, one group will meet with Professors McCants and Ravel to discuss class readings and examine rare print objects from the MIT collections, while the other group will meet with Ken Stone in the [MIT Hobby Shop](http://studentlife.mit.edu/hobbyshop) to build our printing press.
+In most weeks, one group will meet with Professors McCants and Ravel to discuss class readings and examine rare print objects from the MIT collections, while the other group will meet with Ken Stone in the {{% resource_link "ecfbd2eb-c850-487c-bbe6-c0fb3272c212" "MIT Hobby Shop" %}} to build our printing press.
 The following week the two groups will trade places, so that all students in the class will participate equally in our academic and building exercises.

 (HS) = Sessions in the MIT Hobby Shop